DanielMYT/osinstallgui/README.md

 Rewrite of installation program originally from MassOS, now with GTK3 GUI.

 # IMPORTANT NOTICE
-osinstallgui is currently in an **experimental testing phase**, and will remain in this state until version **1.0.0** is released.
+osinstallgui is currently in an **experimental development phase**, and will remain in this state until version **1.0.0** is released.
 See the **version.txt** file to check the current version (all **0.x.x** versions will be experimental).
+The [FAQ document](FAQ.md) has more information about how the program is and will be versioned.

 It should go without saying that this is an operating system installation tool.
 As such, it needs to perform operations on storage drives and partitions, including erasing, partitioning, and formatting.
-As the software may not yet be fully stable and bug-free, you should ensure all your important data is backed up, and the software is only used in contexts where you would be capable of recovering from a potential loss of data.
-By using this software, especially during the  testing phase, you agree to accept FULL RESPONSIBILITY for any loss of data or other possible consequences which may arise from using the software.
+Although every published version of the software has been tested, we cannot guarantee it will be fully bug-free.
+Therefore, you should ensure all your important data is backed up, and the program is only used in contexts where you would be capable of recovering from a potential (albeit highly unlikely) loss of data.
+The author(s) of the software assume no liability any data loss or other undesired consequences which may arise from use of the software.
-The author(s) of the software assume no liability for such situations, in the unlikely event that they occur.

 # Information
 This is a full rewrite of the installation program originally from MassOS.